bazel-contrib/toolchains_llvm/README.md

 llvm_register_toolchains()
 ```

-The toolchain can automatically detect your OS type, and use the right
+The toolchain can automatically detect your OS and arch type, and use the right
 pre-built binary distribution from llvm.org.
 The detection is currently
 based on host OS and is not perfect, so some distributions, docker based
 sandboxed builds, and remote execution builds will need toolchains configured